sighack/sighack.github.io/_posts/2018-06-17-easing-functions-in-processing.md

 Easing functions provide a lot of control over the distribution of values of your output range.
-I started with my example of using it to create more darks for the image below: I used a quartic ease out to map values instead of the standard linear `map()` function.
+I started with my example of using it to create more darks for the image below: I used a quartic ease-out to map the spacing between the parallel lines in each grid square instead of the standard linear `map()` function.
 All of that should make sense to you now!

 ![](/public/images/easing-functions-in-processing/555-lowres.png)